TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-role-assignments.md

 # Problems with RBAC role assignments

-Choose this category for problems related to creating, reading, updating, or deleting role assignments in Azure RBAC.
+Choose this category for issues related to creating, reading, updating, or deleting role assignments in Azure RBAC.

 **No more role assignments can be created**